drivetribe/react-intersection/README.md

 ## Usage

-### Observe an element's visibility

-By default, wrapping a component with `IntersectionElement` will subscribe the first child DOM element to a default viewport `IntersectionObserver`, with `threshold` set to `[0, 1]`.
+By default, wrapping a component with `IntersectionElement` will subscribe its first child DOM element to a default viewport `IntersectionObserver`, with `threshold` set to `[0, 1]`.

-This means `onChange` will fire when the element is first fully off/on screen, and partially on/off screen.
+This means `onChange` will fire when the element is first fully and partially off/on screen.

 ```javascript
 import { IntersectionElement } from 'react-intersection';